-- It was in 1989 that an English expedition plunged into lakes at Nepal at 4877 m using either a Nitrox mixture or oxygen.
+- It was in 1989 that an English expedition plunged into lakes in Nepal at 4877 m using either a nitrox mixture or oxygen.

 - Two French doctors have also successfully dived at altitude: Alain Gleises in 1992 in the Dolpo at Nepal (Himalaya) with an air dive at 4400 m and Jean-Claude Le Pechon in 1993 at Chile with an air and Nitrox dive at 4500 m.